How Likely is it That My email Will Be Hacked ?

 information and could access your account at any time.

 There are measures you can take to make your email account(s) less likely to be hacked, such as using ‘strong’ passwords.
-Setting up 2-factor authentication where this is available (i.e. exchanging a one-time password or code via text to confirm your ID) certainly should also help.
+Setting up 2-factor authentication, where this is available (i.e. exchanging a one-time password or code via text to confirm your ID), certainly should also help.

-there are, the less likely it is that yours will be chosen by a hacker.
-This doesn't of course apply if you are specifically targeted for some reason e.g. you have celebrity status or are a social media influencer.
-Ultimately, the safest approach is to regard your account as potentially
+There is admittedly also some ‘strength in numbers’ – i.e. the more email accounts there are, the less likely it is that yours will be chosen by a hacker.
+This doesn't of course apply if you are specifically targeted for some reason e.g. you have celebrity status or are a social media influencer, or you're unfortunate enough to come under scrutiny by one of the government agencies with powers to bypass security...and (at present!) you're not an Apple user.

 Easier said than done, I